 Biomedical treatment relies heavily on methylation biochemistry for its success.
 Some of you may be familiar with methylation and the role it plays in autism, ADHD and Down Syndrome.
 For some, methylation may be a new term.
 The important thing to know is that if you have a child with suspected or diagnosed autism spectrum disorder, you need to be helping to repair their methylation cycle in as many ways as possible.
 Are you currently giving your child B12 injections?
-If so, you are supporting methylation but there a dozens of ways for you to add to the methyl B12 injection benefit.
-So come take a roller coaster ride with me through the ups and downs and loopty loops of methylation.
+If so, you are supporting methylation but there are dozens of ways for you to add to the methyl B12 injection benefit.
+So come take a roller coaster ride with me through the ups and downs and loopty-loops of methylation.

 What is methylation biochemistry, you ask?